henry4sfdc/lightning-newbie/javascript-basics.markdown

 })
 {% endhighlight %}

 Yes, this is pretty standard Javascript.
-Note that you're setting a value on the view and tha the name matches the attribute you declared on the component.
+Note that you're setting a value on the view and that the name matches the attribute you declared on the component.

 Update BlogComponentMaster to look like this.

 {% highlight html %}
 <aura:component implements="force:appHostable">
     <h1>Blog Component - Master</h1>
     <Reid002:BlogComponent1 />
     <Reid002:BlogComponent2 />
     <Reid002:BlogComponent3 />